wickwirew/Shift/README.md

 present(viewController, animated: true, completion: nil)
 ```

-This will cause **Shift** to take over for any transition for the view controller.
-If you stop here, when presenting the view controller you will see that the view is presented with a nice fade animation.
+This will cause **Shift** to take over for any transitions for the view controller.
+If you stop here, when presenting the view controller you will see that the view is presented with a fade animation.
 This is the `defaultAnimation`, and is customizable.
 If none is desired it can be stopped by setting it to `nil`.
 There are also multiple other [defaults provided](https://github.com/wickwirew/Shift/blob/master/Shift/DefaultShiftAnimation.swift).

 ```swift
 viewController.shift.defaultAnimation = DefaultAnimations.Scale(.down)